raewtf/raewtf.github.io/_posts/2024-12-07-hexa-manual.md

 # Additional Notes

 This game started life on the 4th of July, 2024.
-It came together pretty much over the weekend — initially being sent to the Catalog on July 7th, and
+It came together pretty much over the weekend — initially being sent to the Catalog on July 7th, and approved on the 10th.
+That means over the span of just a week, the game went from "thought in my head" to "approved for Catalog"!
+By all accounts, this is a freak accident.

 <br>
 <a href="https://play.date/games/hexa" class="button">Buy <i>HEXA</i> in Catalog</a>